-In the Odenwald, gingerbread is still baked by hand according to a timeworn tradition and age-old recipes.
+In the Odenwald region a mere 45 minutes from downtown Frankfurt, gingerbread is still baked by hand according to a timeworn tradition and age-old recipes.
 A visit to the oldest Odenwald gingerbread bakers.

 A few steps up the narrow wooden stairs and you’re in the main bakery room.
 It smells heavenly, is pleasantly warm and there’s a real hustle-and-bustle.
 Closely followed by many children, Willi Baumann opens the flap on the huge ancient oven and pulls out a tray of fresh gingerbread stars.
 And another, and another, and another.
 They stack up against the wall.
 This morning, countless visitors have arrived to witness the oldest Odenwald gingerbread bakery with their own eyes – and of course buy Christmas cookies.
 They throng into the tiny bakery towards the sales counter, where Willi Baumann’s mother Hilde offers advice, swaps baking knowledge, packs things up, and takes their money.